Are you a frequent flyer who suffers from tinnitus? Here are a few tips to help you avoid “airplane ear” and help stop the ringing in your ears.

 Since the dawn of civilization, we’ve lived in a mobile society.
 Cavemen used to follow the herds and would constantly travel looking for food sources until they finally settled down.

-Today, we’re much luckier since our travel is usually limited to visiting family that lives halfway across the country or in another part of the world, going to a business conference in a different city, or maybe just getting away to somewhere exotic.
+Today, our travel is usually limited to visiting family that lives halfway across the country or in another part of the world, going to a business conference in a different city, or maybe just getting away to somewhere exotic.
 The difference between now and then?
-Travel is so, so much easier now because we have several options for getting from one place to another even if some of them aren’t ideal.
+Travel is so, so much easier now because we have several options for getting from one place to another, even if some of them aren’t ideal.

 You could spend a day or more in a car or months on a boat on your way somewhere, but even that sounds pretty awful.
-We’re not exactly traveling the Oregon Trail here.
+No one wants their travel to take that long.

-Often airplane travel is the only reasonable option for getting from here to there.
+Often airplane travel is the only reasonable option for getting from here to there when your destination is farther than a few hours’ drive.
 But If you have tinnitus, a simple plane trip can be anywhere from simply uncomfortable to absolutely unbearable.

-However, if you understand how planes can impact tinnitus, you can then find ways to ease your symptoms and get back to flying like a bird through the sky and traveling the world.
+However, if you understand how planes can impact tinnitus, you can then find ways to ease your symptoms and get back to flying.

-Tinnitus, which affects nearly 50 million Americans to varying degrees, is a symptom that can have many causes like:
+Tinnitus, which affects between 15 and 37 percent of the population to varying degrees, is a symptom that can have many causes like:

 - Ear trauma